lethal-guitar/RigelEngine/README.md

 To build from source, a C++ 14 compatible compiler is required.
 The project has been built successfully on the following compilers:

-* Microsoft Visual Studio 2015 (Update 2 or newer)
+* Microsoft Visual Studio 2017 (version 15.9.4 or newer)
 * gcc 5.4.0
 * clang 3.9